Web design trends: follow or ignore?

 Nostalgia and Y2K web design

 It used to be normal for trends to return every 30 to 40 years.
 That was when in a time when world turned slower than it does today.
-Although by that old logic we should be utilising the color palette from the '80s, this year it's already trendy to follow the Y2K aesthetics from the early 2000s — 20 years ago.
+Although by that old logic we should be utilizing the color palette from the '80s, this year it's already trendy to follow the Y2K aesthetics from the early 2000s — 20 years ago.

 This trend revolves around mono-spaced typefaces, pixelated artwork, and a strong focus on text.